yuqiii-wang/KnowledgeNotes/languages/cpp/ctor_dtor_gc/virtual_methods.md

 main.cpp:(.text._ZN7derivedD2Ev[_ZN7derivedD2Ev]+0x11): undefined reference to `base::~base()'
 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

+## Virtual Functions From A Compiler Perspective

+A virtual table is built at compile time, but it is called/looked up at runtime to determine polymorphism.